MrRonfo/openhab-smarther/README.md

 sudo chown -R openhab:openhabian $OPENHAB_CONF/scripts/smarther/
 ```

-**Note:** this last step is needed in my case, as the default script user is `openhabian` while OH2 runs under `openhab` user; without changing the ownership, the script called from within OH2 would fail updating its service json file.
+**Note:** the `chown` step is needed in my case as openHABian creates the "default" user `openhabian` while OH2 runs under `openhab` user; different installations could require to change the script ownership to `openhab:openhab`.
+In any case the ownership should be the same as the other files in your OH2 instance, otherwise the script called from within OH2 could fail updating its service json file.

 ### 2.2.
 Web server script
 Log into your Web server, then create a directory `smarther` under your webroot and a new logfile under `/var/log/php`.